DhruvinV/DIY-Cycling-Stats/README.md

 Data stored in firebase using firebase analytics which is then sourced to tableau for visualization.
 Strava is priced at CDN $9.99, DIY app is priced at 500ml of  brain juice.

 Future Updates:

 Attach mini location sensor to  bike, that can be tracked in realtime on the app.

 Some sports analytics based on the data collected.

-Support more diverse set of bluetooth devices, target Bontrager
+Support more diverse set of bluetooth devices, target Bontrager(one Gallon brain juice required)